Automate Customer Service with AI Chatbots and Ticketing Systems [2024]

 - Reporting and Analytics: Detailed reports on ticket volume, resolution times, and customer satisfaction ratings.

-- Integration with Chatbot: Seamless transfer of conversations from the chatbot to the ticketing system, preserving the entire conversation history.
+- Integration with Chatbot: transfer of conversations from the chatbot to the ticketing system, preserving the entire conversation history.

 Example Platforms: